shubataf2489/sep11-freedom-project/blog/entry03.md

 Learning the component text will help us make texts move in the game, which is one of our goals.

-## CONTENT:

- My partner and I are using A-Frame to make a 3D simulation of a game.
-We want to create a shooting game that can help release pent-up stress from school, work, and etc. Our goal is to make a game that is interesting and relaxing.
-It may sound ironic that a shooting game can be relaxing, but all of the frustration and anger or stress can be let out through playing games.
-According to the article [How Do Video Games Reduce Stress?](https://www.healthygamer.gg/blog/do-video-games-reduce-stress#:~:text=When%20we%20play%20a%20video,the%20stresses%20of%20the%20day.), we are going to use games that have already been made through A-Frame to take inspiration and eventually make a game that has 360 images where you can move and interact with objects like cars, airplanes, and guns.
-We will be using A-Frame to create a 360-degree interactive game featuring moving and interactable items such as vehicles, aircraft, and firearms.

 ## Skills